AdelinaCenusa/WebTechnologies---Assessment/C.V/documentation.md

 Across my entire website I have used a combination of different images and colours.
 Mostly, I have used white background with grey text to create a good contrast and to keep it simple.
-Also, I have used white or black text according to the background to make everything visible and easy to read.
+Also, I have used white, grey or black text according to the background to make everything visible and easy to read.
 For my first page I have used a picture for background.